Earning a big welcome bonus from your first travel rewards card is exciting. There’s no easier way to get a bunch of miles to fuel your travel.

-But in order to earn it, you’ve got to spend a certain amount of money within the first few months, typically between $500 and $5,000, depending on the card.
+But in order to earn it, you’ve got to spend a certain amount of money within the first few months, typically between $500 and $5,000, depending on the card – and sometimes much more.
 You have to do it right.

-There are plenty of ways to meet your minimum spend requirement on a travel rewards card without going on a three-month shopping spree.
+There are plenty of ways to meet your minimum spend requirement on a travel rewards card without going on an irresponsible three-month shopping spree.
 These are some of our favorite ways to meet those spend requirements without spending any more than you normally do.

-Because after all, spending more money than you would normally can lead to high-interest payments, wiping out any benefits the points and miles might provide.
+Because after all, spending more money than you would normally can lead to high-interest payments, wiping out any benefits the points and miles might provide while harming your credit score.
 Responsibility is key.

 What You Need to Know

 The welcome bonus offers you see are the largest sum of points you can earn quickly by signing up for a new credit card.
-For example, the Chase Sapphire Preferred offers a whopping 60,000-point sign-up bonus.
+For example, the Chase Sapphire Preferred Card is back out with its largest bonus of 80,000 points.